naufalHaidar12342/naufalHaidar12342/README.md

 Here's a list of programming language that mostly used in my repository.

-> Credit goes to Mr. Anurag Harza through his project : <https://github.com/anuraghazra/github-readme-stats> .
+> Credit goes to Mr. Anurag Hazra through his project : <https://github.com/anuraghazra/github-readme-stats> .
 Give him some love by starring his project!
-If you have
+Donation also accepted by him.
+Check the "Sponsor this project" part for list of avenue to support him.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=naufalHaidar12342&theme=gruvbox&langs_count=5&layout=compact)](https://github.com/naufalHaidar12342/github-readme-stats)